Alkapivo/visu-gml/docs/Templates.md

 ### Mask
 Define custom rectangular collision mask, usefull if sprite contains transparent borders.

-### Bullethell, Platformer, Idle
+### Bullethell, Platformer, Racing
 Valid JSON Array of `Feature` objects.
 See `utilizing-json-for-behavior-definition.md`.

 ## Bullet
-Name can be used as an ID in `shroom templates` within JSON configs (BulletHell, Platformer, Idle).
+Name can be used as an ID in `shroom templates` within JSON configs (BulletHell, Platformer, Racing).

 ### Set texture
 Use texture name from `texture templates`.